Charles Hunt (American football)

-Charles Hunt, Jr. (born March 12, 1983) is an American football linebacker for the Jacksonville Sharks of National Arena League (NAL).
+Charles Hunt, Jr. (born March 12, 1983) is an American former football linebacker.
 He played as a linebacker for Florida State University.
 He was signed as a free agent by the Jacksonville Sharks in 2010.

+Hunt was a coach with the Sharks from 2018 to 2024.

 Personal

 Charles's father, Charles Hunt, Sr., played at Florida State University and in the NFL for the San Francisco 49ers and the Tampa Bay Buccaneers.
 Charles Jr. played at Episcopal High School in Jacksonville, Florida, where Charles Sr. is currently a coach.